jrobison93/SSE-657-Project-2/README.md

   - (1/2 page)

-- [ ] Features/Requirements:
+- [x] Features/Requirements(**John**):
-  - [ ] List and provide descriptions all the features/functionality of the project.
+  - [x] List and provide descriptions all the features/functionality of the project.
-  - [ ] Underneath each feature, list the requirements for the feature to work
+  - [x] Underneath each feature, list the requirements for the feature to work
-  - [ ] Also provide descriptions of each requirements
+  - [x] Also provide descriptions of each requirements
   - (3-4 pages)